savonet/book/audio.md

 The operators which allow switching between different sources (`switch`, `fallback`, `rotate` and `random`) also allow specifying the transitions to be applied when switching from one source to the other.
-A _transition_ is described by a function taking two sources as arguments and returning a new source: the first argument is the source which is about to be left, the second argument is the newly selected source, and the returned source is the result of their
+A _transition_\index{transition} is described by a function taking two sources as arguments and returning a new source: the first argument is the source which is about to be left, the second argument is the newly selected source, and the returned source is the result of their